-CAMPUS SERVICES AND HELPFUL INFORMATION
+C. CAMPUS SERVICES AND HELPFUL INFORMATION

 Academic Coaching: For free help with study strategies, tutoring, academic accommodations, or time management, the Center for Student Success (ZM 208) staff will help you get on track for a successful semester!
+417-865-2815, x8215

 Assistance or Service Animals: Assistance Animals and Service Animals may be an effective accommodation for qualified students with disabilities.
 For detailed information, see Assistance or Service Animal Policy.
+417-865-2815, x8271.